MisbahKhan789/COT-6930-A1/prompt-eng/MY-REPORT.md

 Function parameters were changed in order to improve the quality of the model responses.
  - The context size (num_ctx) was changed to 8192, which was initially limited to 100.
 This allows the model to understand the context of the prompt better, due to a larger context window size.
  - The number of tokens the model is allowed to generate (num_predict) was changed to 8192, which was initially limited to 100 by default.
 This allows the model to generate a detailed answer, as is required by this use case.
+ - Temperature was set to 0 to reduce the randomness or creativity in the responses.
+A preference of stability and consistency in response was considered more preferable for usecase.

 # Results